 For most businesses that have been producing content for a while, the content map is a great starting point to revamp your content marketing effort.

-You can then optimize the existing content based on the information on your content map, e.g., adding keywords, updating meta-data, appropriating content in different formats, or adding distribution channels.
+You can then optimize the existing materials based on the information on your content map, e.g., adding keywords, updating meta-data, appropriating resources in different formats, or adding distribution channels.

-You’ll also be able to identify content gaps so you can add content and assets to round out your content strategy.
+You’ll also be able to identify content gaps so you can add assets to round out your content strategy.

 Last but not least, don’t forget to use the content map to help inform your editorial calendar so you can effectively manage content creation.

-Editor’s Note: This post was written by nDash community member Ling Wong, a digital marketer with a focus on SaaS B2B.
+Editor’s Note: This post is by nDash community member Ling Wong, a digital marketer with a focus on SaaS B2B.
 To learn more about Ling, or to have her write for your brand, check out her nDash profile page.